Pumpkin Chocolate Chip Muffins

 3/4 cup canned pumpkin

-Preheat the oven to 400 degrees.
-Prepare muffin pans with grease or liners, whichever you prefer.
+Step 1: Preheat the oven to 375 degrees.
+Prep muffin pans with liners.

-In separate bowl mix together the baking flour, baking soda, baking powder, spices and salt.
+Step 2: In a large bowl whisk together the flour, sugar, baking powder, baking soda, cinnamon, cloves, nutmeg and salt.

-Fill muffin cups 2/3 full with batter.
-Bake in preheated oven for 20 to 25 minutes.
+Step 5: Fill muffin cups 2/3 full with batter.

 I substituted as follows: